-For more than 20 years, the Catalyst Awards Conference has brought together experts from around the world to share knowledge and shape the dialogue about inclusive leadership and other critical factors related to women and workplaces around the world.
+For more than 20 years, the Catalyst Awards Conference has brought together experts from around the world to share knowledge and shape the dialogue about inclusive leadership and other critical factors related to women and workplaces around the globe.
 This gathering of experts is one of the strongest communities of change, shaping the global dialogue and individual organizational diversity and inclusion strategies in accordance with Catalyst's Vision: Changing workplaces.
 Changing lives.

-Catalyst Awards Conference Retrospectives
+Highlights of the 2015 Catalyst Awards Conference included:

 Sessions spotlighting the 2015 Catalyst Award-winning initiatives from Chevron Corporation and Procter & Gamble.

 Mary T. Barra, Chief Executive Officer, General Motors Company

 Disarm: Forget What You Think You Know About Millennials

 Disrupt: Redefining the Role of Men as Full Partners in Gender Equality